YuaCC/galaxyFly/ReadMe.md

 #python galaxyfly.py n q a p
 python galaxyfly.py 3 5 2 2
 ```
-modify run.sh and anynet_config for your need
+modify run.sh and galaxyfly_config for your need

 ## References